BrianSturgis/week5projectS.G.C/README.md

 - open the index.html file to view the websi
 The project should automatically launch using your default application(s).

-API info

 ## Known Bugs
-  -This application and its core functions are not complete and working at this time -there are three bootsrtap libraries in ./css/ any version with out these brings up console warnings and project size is so small that they have been left in.
+- This application and its core functions are not complete and working at this time
+- there are three bootsrtap libraries in ./css/ any version with out these brings up console warnings and project size is so small that they have been left in.
+- class not importing to main.js from Calc.js
+- having issues getting a response in a console to show the contents of the class holding the output

 ## Stretch goals
   -a user interface